The Lord's Prayer Is Misunderstood

 Then He returned to His disciples and found them sleeping.
 “Couldn’t you men keep watch with me for one hour?”
 He asked Peter.
 “Watch and pray so that you will not fall into temptation...”

-Obviously, Jesus here did not instruct Peter to guard from temptation of sins of the flesh.
-He asked him to keep praying to remain 100% focused on God in this crucial hour Jesus was going through.
-However, they did fall into temptation later; Peter for example giving into the worldly scene around him, denied Jesus 3 times shortly after!
+Jesus asked Peter to keep praying to stay 100% focused on God in this crucial hour Jesus was going through.
+However, Peter fell into temptation later by giving into the worldly scene around him, denied Jesus 3 times shortly after!

 5. The Complete Lord's Prayer Explanation Summary